Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 - :download:`Yang_Blobs_Catalog.csv <Yang_Blobs_Catalog.csv>`
 - :download:`Yang_Blob_Images.npy <Yang_Blob_Images.npy>`

-We then run these four objects through the iForest and CNN stages of the pipeline to evaluate how all models classify each object, even those excluded in the early stages.
-Note that these scores are already included in the dataframe above; however, the code below demonstrates how the models were loaded and how these scores were calculated (excluding the initial XGBoost filter, since all detected objects already have this score).
+We now run these four objects through the iForest and CNN models to evaluate how all models classify each object, even if they were removed in the early XGBoost-based stage.
+Note that these scores are already included in the dataframe above; however, the code below demonstrates how the models were loaded and how these scores were calculated (except the initial XGBoost model, since all detected objects already have this score).

 .. code-block:: python